-In January 2021, the Authority obtained a defense verdict after trial of a certified class action, involving three consolidated actions (collectively, the "AET Lawsuits"), in San Francisco Superior Court against the Authority and other defendants claiming deficiencies in policies and procedures with regard to the processing and assessment of violation penalties by the all-electronic tolling collection system on the Golden Gate Bridge.
-In March 2021, the court approved a post-judgment settlement which included plaintiffs' waiver of all appeals in exchange for a waiver of costs, thus resolving all post-judgment issues.
+[UPDATE BEFORE POS POSTS] [In January 2021, the Authority obtained a defense verdict after trial of a certified class action, involving three consolidated actions (collectively, the "AET Lawsuits"), in San Francisco Superior Court against the Authority and other defendants claiming deficiencies in policies and procedures with regard to the processing and assessment of violation penalties by the all-electronic tolling collection system on the Golden Gate Bridge.
+In March 2021, the court approved a post-judgment settlement which included plaintiffs' waiver of all appeals in exchange for a waiver of costs, thus, resolving all post-judgment issues.
 The AET Lawsuits did not directly implicate the toll collection system on any of the Bridge System bridges.
 The Authority previously contracted with Xerox (now Conduent) for management of the toll collection customer service center for the Golden Gate Bridge as well as all the bridges in the Bridge System as described under "BRIDGE TOLL REVENUES - Toll Collections - FasTrak Regional Customer Service Center."

 Additional class action lawsuits were filed in San Francisco Superior Court against the Authority and others alleging deficiencies in the tolling program on the Golden Gate Bridge, as well as all of the Bridge System bridges.
 These class actions, which have been consolidated, allege that the Authority and other defendants improperly disclose motorists' Personally Identifiable Information in violation of various privacy statutes, and improperly obtain consumer reports in violation of the Fair Credit Reporting Act (collectively, the "PII Lawsuits").
-The PII Lawsuits sought actual damages, statutory penalties, attorneys' fees and injunctive and declaratory relief.
+The PII Lawsuits seek actual damages, statutory penalties, attorneys' fees and injunctive and declaratory relief.
 In August 2022, the court denied Plaintiffs' motion for class certification in its entirety on the ground that plaintiffs' claims lack merit as a matter of law.
 Plaintiffs failed to timely appeal the ruling, thus, their untimely appeal was dismissed.
-The case proceeded thereafter on behalf of the two individual plaintiffs with remaining claims and was set for trial in October 2023.
-One of the plaintiffs settled his case against all defendants prior to trial.
-On the eve of trial at the pre-trial conference, the court dismissed the remaining plaintiff's claims and entered judgment in favor of the defendants.
-Plaintiff filed a timely appeal of the judgment, which is pending.
+The case has been remitted to the San Francisco Superior Court and will proceed on behalf of the two individual plaintiffs with remaining claims.

-Based on the facts known to the Authority as of the date of this Official Statement, the Authority does not expect the AET Lawsuits or the PII Lawsuits to have a material adverse impact on its revenues or its ability to pay its obligations, including the 2024 Fixed Rate Bonds or the 2024-2 Variable Rate Bonds.
+Based on the facts known to the Authority as of the date of this Official Statement, the Authority does not expect the AET Lawsuits or the PII Lawsuits to have a material adverse impact on its revenues or its ability to pay its obligations, including the [20 [Fixed] [Variable] Rate Bonds].]